StarksRepo/Elastic-SIEM-Lab/README.md

 5. Wait for the configuration to complete and once it is complete, click "continue".

 ## Step 2: Setting up the Linux VM
 Now, we need to set up the Linux VM.
-You can use any Linux OS and virtualization software for this, but I used Kali Linux and Oracle VirtualBox.
+I used Kali Linux and Oracle VirtualBox.

 1. Download the Kali Linux VM from the official Kali website at https://www.kali.org/get-kali/#kali-virtual-machines.
 2. Create a new VM with the Kali VM file in your preferred virtualization platform.